onmomo/squeeze-plex-hub/README.md

 - Discovers LMS instances and attached Squeeze players automatically
 - Advertises discovered Squeeze players to Plexamp so they appear as selectable targets with full Plexamp controls
+- Enables multi-room audio playback using Squeezebox players controlled by Plexamp
 - Shows player and server metadata
 - Simple Docker-based deployment